Cody Brundage

-Cody Brundage (born May 16, 1994) is an American mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.
+Cody Sterling Brundage (born May 16, 1994) is an American mixed martial artist who competes in the Middleweight division of the Ultimate Fighting Championship.

 Background

 Brundage was an accomplished high school wrestler at Chapin High School in Chapin, South Carolina.
-He held a 56–3 record as a senior, finishing as the state-runner up and held a career record of 128–22.
+He held a 56–3 record as a senior, finishing as a SCHSL state-runner up and held a career record of 128–22.
 Brundage also played football and was on the swim team.

-He continued wrestling for local Newberry College.
-At Newberry, Brundage had 96 wins and was a two-time NCAA qualifier, and was team captain.
+He continued wrestling at Newberry College.
+At Newberry, Brundage had 96 wins and was a two-time NCAA Division II national qualifier, and was a team captain.

 Brundage's interest in MMA started in his wrestling days, running fight clubs out of the wrestling rooms.
-After completing college and wrestling on the Newberry College team, he started fighting and training to fulfill his competitive drive.
+After completing college and wrestling on the Newberry College team, he started training in fighting.

 Mixed martial arts career

 Early career

 Brundage made his amateur debut in 2017, compiling a record of 4–2 before turning professional in 2019.
 Brundage went 5–0 on the local Midwest scene, capturing the Lights Out Championship Middleweight and Light Heavyweight Championships, defeating Erick Lozano for both at LOC 6 in December 2019, and at LOC 7 in February 2020.
 Brundage got a chance at a UFC contract at Dana White's Contender Series 31 against William Knight.
 However, he lost the bout via TKO in the first round.

 Brundage faced Joseph Kropschot at LFA 99 on February 12, 2021.
 He won the bout via third round arm-triangle submission.